Luktronic/logblock/README.md

 ## Building

-While the library itself can be used with Java 8+, LogBlock uses [Gradle 9.0.0](https://gradle.org/releases/#9.0.0) as its build tool (using Gradle wrapper) and therefore requires Java 17+ for building.
+While the library itself can be used with Java 8+, LogBlock uses [Gradle 9.0.0](https://gradle.org/releases/#9.0.0) as its build tool (using Gradle wrapper) and requires Java 24 for building.

 ## Planned features